Jen Psaki Offers Master Class In Tripping Up A Newsmax Troll

-Category: World Politics Hits: 6The Newsmax troll playing a reporter on TV Friday was Emerald Robinson.
+Category: World Politics Hits: 14The Newsmax troll playing a reporter on TV Friday was Emerald Robinson.
 She tried – and repeatedly failed – to ensnare Psaki into a defensive posture over the right-wing fantasy that Biden is too feeble to be in charge of his own administration.
 Unfortunately for Robinson, she never seemed to think of a Plan B in case Psaki didn’t provide the deer-in-the headlights moment Robinson hoped for.
 ROBINSON: First, given the number of former Obama administration officials that are now in this Biden administration and the President’s relatively light schedule, there’s a growing perception that this is really just the third term of President Obama.
 What do you say to people who say that?
 PSAKI: Who were saying that?
 Who’s saying that?
 ROBINSON: You’ve heard that a lot in the media.
 MS. PSAKI: Who in the media?
 ROBINSON: Different people.
 MS. PSAKI: Like?
 Obviously, Robinson couldn’t think of a single person other than, maybe, bigger right-wing trolls she models herself after, so she tried to deflect with a different topic, but with the same messaging.
 Not surprisingly, she got the same result:

 Read more https://crooksandliars.com/2021/05/jen-psaki-offers-master-class-tripping